-A. The new substation means that you will be assured of continued power quality and reliability as your area continues to grow and the demand for electricity increases.
-Overloaded substations and power lines have a higher frequency of failure and under peak conditions power quality such as blinks and brown-outs can occur.
+A: A new substation means that you will be assured of continued power quality and reliability as your area continues to grow and the demand for electricity increases.
+Overloaded substations and power lines have a higher frequency of failure, and under peak conditions, power quality issues such as blinks and brown-outs can occur.

 Q: How does the PUD decide when and where to locate a substation site?

 A: There are numerous factors that go into the PUD making a decision on when and where to locate a new substation.
 Selection criteria include: